petersn86/finalProject/README.md

 # Final Project
-The purpose of this project is to determine the most frequent occuring constituent within wines from three different cultivants
+The purpose of this project is to determine whether or not the chemical compositions of wine differ significantly from three different cultivators originating from Italy